9 COVID-19 related deaths, 85 new cases reported in El Paso County

-EL PASO, Texas (KTSM) — The El Paso Department of Health reports 9 additional COVID-19 deaths and 85 new cases along with 38 additional cases.
+EL PASO, Texas (KTSM) — The El Paso Department of Health reports 9 additional COVID-19 deaths and 85 new cases along with 38 additional cases on Friday.

 These numbers bring our total death toll up to 461, and the total number of confirmed cases to 21,458.